Archive for February, 2010

 If the characters can lose without anything bad happening to them, nothing’s at stake.
 Give your villain some chance of beating the hero once and for all, or there’s no point reading the story.
 If the closest your villain can come to victory is releasing the heroes with a stern warning, that’s just pathetic.

 If you are absolutely sure that you want to release the heroes, please at least give the villain an adequate reason not to kill them or take them prisoner/hostage.
-Here are some reasons that are NOT adequate.
+Here are some reasons that are probably NOT adequate.

 Here are some reasons that might be sufficient.